 The scratch and dev hub org connections are based on access tokens only.
 You cannot use refresh tokens.
 This requirement means the session settings you configure in the environments apply.
 Any deployment running for longer than the session timeout terminates on next connection access.

-For any deployment involving the dev hub org, the plugin uses the control environment connection from AppOps as the control environment connection for the actual deployment, not the dev hub org connection from DX.
-The user who created the control environment connection in AppOps can be different than the user who authenticated the dev hub org in Salesforce DX.
+For any deployment involving the dev hub org, the plugin uses the control environment connection from Prodly as the control environment connection for the actual deployment, not the dev hub org connection from DX.
+The user who created the control environment connection in Prodly can be different than the user who authenticated the dev hub org in Salesforce DX.

-AppOps service inserts deployment result record into your control environment.
-Monitor the deployment and view the results in the Prodly AppOps app on the Deployment Results tab.
+Prodly service inserts deployment result record into your control environment.
+Monitor the deployment and view the results in the Prodly app on the Deployment Results tab.